gglessner/KafkaClient/README.md

 - `--all`: Show all available information

 #### Consumer Arguments
-- `--consume`: Topic to consume messages from
+- `--subscribe`: Topic to subscribe to and read messages from
 - `--consumer-group`: Consumer group ID (default: kafka-client-consumer)
-- `--max-messages`: Maximum number of messages to consume (default: unlimited)
+- `--max-messages`: Maximum number of messages to read (default: unlimited)
-- `--from-beginning`: Start consuming from the beginning of the topic
+- `--from-beginning`: Start reading from the beginning of the topic
 - `--timeout`: Consumer poll timeout in seconds (default: 1.0)
+- `--browse-group`: Browse messages from an existing consumer group (without consuming)
+- `--browse-max-messages`: Maximum messages to browse from group (default: 10)
+- `--browse-timeout`: Browse timeout in seconds (default: 5.0)

 #### **NEW: Penetration Testing Arguments**
 - `--test-permissions`: Test various permissions (topic creation, deletion, etc.)